wds4/DCoSL/bounties/curatedLists/phase1/phase1.md

 I'm looking for an individual (or a team) who is adept at web apps and **most importantly: excellent at design and UX**.
 Ideally you'll be interested in subsequent phases, but obviously there's no need to commit to that upfront.

 Phase 1 should be relatively straightforward to implement for an experienced nostr developer with good design skllls.
-To make it easy for you to bang this out quickly, my [phase 1 bounty description](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1.md) includes an overview of how lists, list items, and attestations are currently formatted in the Curated Lists app.
+To make it easy for you to bang this out quickly, see this [overview](https://github.com/wds4/DCoSL/blob/main/bounties/curatedLists/phase1/pgaFunctionality.md) of how lists, list items, and attestations are currently formatted in the Curated Lists app.
 If you're an experienced dev but new to nostr and looking to learn, this could be a good way to become familiar with nostr while stacking a few sats!

 I'd prefer this and subsequent phases to be built using the tools that I used for Pretty Good Apps -- most notably react -- but let me know if you'd like to use alternative tools and we can talk.
 I will certainly be open to suggestions!